 In 2011, Lori began her genealogical education to improve her skills and in 2015 earned the Certified Genealogist® credential.
 This credential is earned by submitting a portfolio of work to be evaluated by three independent judges.
 The portfolio is evaluated for documentation, research, writing, and the adherence to the Genealogical Proof Standard.

 Each year, Lori attends weeklong institutes on advanced methods as well as online courses to keep up-to-date with the industry.
-Her background is in Southern research, some Midwest research, and Genetic Genealogy.
+Her background is in Southern research and some Midwest research.
+She is the owner of Southern Genealogist, llc and researches unaccounted for WWII soldiers for the U.S. Army’s Past Conflict Repatriations Branch.
+More information here.

 The words Certified Genealogist and letters CG are registered certification marks of the Board for Certification of Genealogists®, used under license by authorized associates following peer-reviewed competency evaluations.
 Certificate No. 1064, expires 17 August 2020.